liesyx/Numerade-Dowloader/README.md

 2. this answer not available in Numerade

 # How to run?
-- open and run .exe file
+- open and run Numeradedowloader.exe file
 - video: https://youtu.be/gC1WmL83JxM
 # Contact
 - Email: dungkm456@gmail.com